THE NEXT ONE? 13-year-old hoops phenom invites AP on journey | FOX Sports

 The Bates family has agreed to provide The Associated Press with a rare, behind-the-scenes look at the life of one of the most coveted basketball prospects in the country for at least the next five years.
 The periodic series will include video, photos, audio and text updates to track his progress.

-Will Emoni stay in the area to attend a public high school?
+Will Emoni stay near his current home to attend a public high school?
 Or will he take his next step at a private school like Detroit Country Day, like Michigan native Chris Webber?

 Will he follow the footsteps of Marvin Bagley III and other five-star prospects, reclassifying to finish high school in three years?
 Bagley did to play college ball at Duke this coming season – and potentially to get a jump on a pro future.